harlan-zw/laradock-cli/README.md

 1. Setup files `./laradock init`
 2. Install & Start docker containers.
 Note that this may take quite a few minutes. `./laradock up`
-3. Once you're up and running you can mount on to workspace with `./laradock mount`
+3. Once you're up and running you can mount on to workspace with `./laradock workspace`

 ## Documentation